brummer10/XUiDesigner/README.md

 If you wish you could add a Virtual MIDI Keyboard to the UI for a faust synth.

 When going to save your work, the best choice is pre-selected in the format selector, change that only when you know what you do.
-XUiDesigner save the generated source code as git repository to make it easy to share your work.
 The source code could be used to build LV2 plugs capable to run on Linux or Windows based machines.
 MacOS is currently not supported.

+Here is a short instruction [HowTo cross compile to MSWindows](https://github.com/brummer10/XUiDesigner/blob/main/README.developer.md)

 Control widgets could be created and moved/resized freely around in the top Window.
 A grid could be displayed and widgets could snap to grid (left, right, Center) to order them easily.